highfidelity/fake_braintree/README.md

     FakeBraintree.clear!

-This behavior is different from FakeBraintree.verify\_all\_cards, which will stay on even when `clear!` is called.
+This behavior is different from `FakeBraintree.verify_all_cards`, which will stay on even when `clear!` is called.